pbelmans/hodge-diamond-cutter/README.md

 ## Getting started

-It suffices to load ``diamond.py`` in Sage to get started.
+It suffices to put ``diamond/diamond.py`` in your directory and load it using ``load("diamond.py")`` in Sage to get started.

+Alternatively you can install it as follows:

+``sage --pip install git+https://github.com/pbelmans/hodge-diamond-cutter.git``

+and then you can use

+``from diamond import *``

+to use it.

 The documentation with lots of examples can be [read online](https://pbelmans.ncag.info/hodge-diamond-cutter/) or as [a pdf](https://pbelmans.ncag.info/hodge-diamond-cutter/hodgediamondcutter.pdf).

 ## How to cite